Renaud8469/hypermedia-format-comparison/Comments.md

 ### Pros

+- Easy to convert from the original JSON object

 ### Cons

 - Lots of information in the OData specification, but not that much in the returned document.
+For example to find the skills you need to know the URL.